francois/scoutinv/README.md

 # Technical Notes

 This is a Ruby on Rails 5.2 application, running on Ruby 2.5 and using PostgreSQL 10.x.
+The application is styled using [ZURB Foundation 6.4.3](https://foundation.zurb.com/sites/docs/index.html).

-It is deployed to Heroku, on the free tier (10k rows, 18 hours of uptime per day).
+The application is deployed to Heroku, on the free tier (10k rows, 18 hours of uptime per day).

+Because of the open source nature of Scoutin, you are free to host your own copy.

 ## Development